IntroductionAbout the Presenters:

 Figure 12.
 French Navy ships:

 Shipwrecks are an ideal and fascinating theme for teaching history, science, and engineering.
 This course will examine these three disciplines in the context of the search for the BHR and other historic shipwrecks.
-As an introduction to marine archaeological exploration, please take a look at the videos titled “The Great Explorer” (Parts 1 and 2) which aired on the television show “60 Minutes” (here for a transcript) last fall.
+As an introduction to marine archaeological exploration, please take a look at the videos titled “The Great Explorer” (Parts 1 and 2) which aired on the television show “60 Minutes” (here for a transcript) last fall; links are probably broken, but might still be available if you poke around on the web).
 The segments feature underwater explorer Dr. Robert Ballard and his search for ancient shipwrecks.
 Watch the videos (or read the transcripts), keeping in mind the ways that science, history, and engineering are applied to a marine archaeology survey.
 This course seeks to teach you about how history, science, and engineering all contribute to the the search for our naval heritage.

 A final component of marine archaeology concerns the ethical aspects of the work.
 Famous warships that have been excavated and placed in museums include the Vasa, the Mary Rose, the Monitor, and the Hunley.
 The primary focus of this work is preserving the vessel and its contents, and using them for research and education.
 In contrast, treasure hunters lured by gold seek monetary reward; they may use many of the same historical, scientific, and engineering techniques, but have very different results.